Dodge Caravan: Fourth generation (2001–2007)

-Unveiled at the 2000 North American International Auto Show (NAIAS) on Monday, January 10, 2000, the redesigned 2001 Dodge Caravan and 2001 Chrysler Town & Country were released for sale in August 2000.
-The release was part of a promotional tie-in with Nabisco, which unveiled their new "Mini Oreos" inside the van during the unveiling.
-The first vans rolled off the line at the Windsor Assembly Plant on July 24.
+Unveiled at the North American International Auto Show (NAIAS) on January 10, 2000, the redesigned 2001 Dodge Caravan and 2001 Chrysler Town & Country were released in August 2000.
+The release was part of a promotional tie-in with Nabisco, who unveiled their new "Mini Oreos" inside the van during the unveiling.
+The first vans rolled off the line at the Windsor Assembly Plant on July 24, 2000.
 The fourth generation vans were available in the trim levels; SE, Sport, SXT, AWD Sports, "base" model, AWD Choice, eL, C/V, ES, EX, AWD Wagon, and SXT All-Wheel-Drive.

 In development from February 1996 to December 1999, the Generation IV minivans were based on the Chrysler RS platform and featured a larger body frame with modified headlights and taillights.
-Design work was done by Brandon Faurote in January 1997 and reached production approval in 1998.
+Design work was done by Brandon Faurote in January 1997, and reached production approval in 1998.

 In addition to other detailed changes, power sliding doors and a power hatch became available as options.
 The Mitsubishi 3.0 L V6, which no longer met emissions standards in California and the northeastern U.S., was discontinued, and a more powerful 3.8 L engine, based on the 3.3 L, became available.
 All-wheel drive continued to be offered on high-end models.
 Other innovative available features included remote-operated sliding doors and a rear hatch, which could be opened and closed at the push of a button, either inside the vehicle or with the keyless entry fob.

-In the 2002 model year, DaimlerChrysler stopped using the "DODGE" badges on the front doors, like with all Dodge vehicles.
+For the 2002 model year, DaimlerChrysler stopped using the Dodge badges on the front doors, as with all Dodge vehicles.